 - 10.1.
-There are no risk implications associated with this report. - 10.2.
-Whilst there are risks associated with any external scrutiny process, particularly one of this scale across Council Resources and including other partner agencies of NHS Lanarkshire, Police Scotland and Scottish Children's Reporters Administration (SCRA); it is important that we maintain our good working relationship with the Care Inspectorate based on transparency and improvement.
+Whilst there are risks associated with any external scrutiny process, particularly one of this scale across Council Resources and including other partner agencies of NHS Lanarkshire, Police Scotland and Scottish Children's Reporters Administration (SCRA); it is important that we maintain our good working relationship with the Care Inspectorate based on transparency and improvement. - 10.2.
+There are no other issues associated with this report.